m-yoshiro/DesignToken2Code/README.md

 # DesignToken2Code

-DesignToken2Code is a SketchPluing that convert Shape as a color token to code such as scss variables.
+DesignToken2Code is a Sketch Plug that converts shapes color using as design token to code such as scss variables.

 _This plugin was created using `skpm`.
 For a detailed explanation on how things work, checkout the [skpm Readme](https://github.com/skpm/skpm/blob/master/README.md)._